knightsc/knightsc.github.io/_posts/2019-10-31-macos-catalina-privilege-escalation.md

 XPC is a standard IPC mechanism on macOS that any application utilize and copmmunicate with.
 So what's stopping a malicious application from sending a XPC request to `endpointsecurityd` asking it to launch a malicious program?
 Normally the answer is entitlements.
 Apple’s built a good system in macOS and iOS where critical subsystems of the OS are protected by entitlement checks.
 A random binary has to have a special entitlement embedded in it and be properly signed to communicate with critical parts of the OS.
 In this case however the `OSSystemExtensionPointListener` class did not have any entitlement checks.

 This means that in macOS 10.15.0 an attacker can send a specially crafted XPC message directly to the `"com.apple.endpointsecurity.system-extensions"` service and request `launchd` to start any application the attacker chooses.
-Compoinding the issue, `launchd` will treat the application it’s starting as a system daemon.
+Compounding the issue, `launchd` will treat the application it’s starting as a system daemon.
 It will run it as root and ensure that the process is always running, even if the user tries to kill it.

 # Apple's Patch